 To improve ease of use and administration, Sonatype Nexus Repository has added subdomain connectors for Docker users.
 Where normally unique Docker instances are given a separate port number, now they have a standard name.

-By default, listings like the one below that must be shared, remembered, and referenced:
+By default, listings like the one below must be shared, remembered, and referenced:

 Developers and system administrators alike know how difficult the various port numbers can be difficult to track and maintain.
 Instead, what if you could make them easy-to-remember named addresses?